 Table 11 summarises the DustTrak monitoring data and the data capture rate.
-The measurement of $PM{10}$ by optical methods (such as the DustTrak monitors) is known to be particularly sensitive to rainfall or high humidity events.
+The measurement of PM{10} by optical methods (such as the DustTrak monitors) is known to be particularly sensitive to rainfall or high humidity events.
 Monthly inspections of the DustTrak monitors and regular servicing of the instruments assist with reducing occasions when the measurements become unstable or drift from sensible values.
-It was considered appropriate to exclude non-valid data from the calculations of the highest 24-hour average $PM{10}$ , annual average $PM{10}$ and the lowest 24-hour average $PM{10}$ .
-Despite this, the valid data recovery rate upon which the $PM{10}$ averages are based are still substantial.
+It was considered appropriate to exclude non-valid data from the calculations of the highest 24-hour average PM{10} , annual average PM{10} and the lowest 24-hour average PM{10} .
+Despite this, the valid data recovery rate upon which the PM{10} averages are based are still substantial.

 The annual air quality monitoring data provided to Donaldson by RCA Laboratories provides a graph of all the data collected.
-A chart of the DustTrak data for the 2013/14 AEMR reporting period is presented in Figure 2.
+A chart of the DustTrak data for the 2014/15 AEMR reporting period is presented in Figure 2.

-Table 11: DustTrak Results
+Table 12: DustTrak Results - 2014/2015

-Site Data collection Data recovery (%) Highest 24- hour average PM 10 Annual average PM 10 Lowest 24-hour average PM 10 Blackhill Primary School Continuous 95.1 100.1 19.6 0.0 Note: Data in this table Note: Data in this table is for the annual reporting period 1 Nov 2013 to 31 Oct 2014 as reported by RCA Laboratories.
+Site Data collection Data recovery (%) Highest 24- hour average PM 10 Annual average PM 10 Lowest 24-hour average PM 10 Blackhill Primary School Continuous 85% 108.3 1.0 15.6

+Note: Data in this table is for the annual reporting period 1 November 2014 to 31 October 2015 as reported by RCA Laboratories.